Parkdale Plaza

-Parkdale Plaza was a shopping mall located in Corpus Christi, Texas, United States.
-It opened in 1957 and closed in 2010 to be torn down for a Walmart.
+Parkdale Plaza was a shopping mall located in Corpus Christi, Texas.
+It opened in 1957, and was torn down in 2010 for a redevelopment anchored by a Walmart Supercenter.

-1960s
+History

-The original three major stores at Parkdale Plaza were JCPenney, Whites Stores, and H-E-B. Other major tenants included Western Auto, Piccadilly Cafeterias, Larry Robinson (a Corpus Christi photography studio), and the Toy House, as well as Neisner's five and dime.
-When H-E-B moved, Texas Gold Stamp center also owned by H-E-B took its place as an anchor store.
-JCPenney moved to Padre Staples Mall (now La Palmera) in 1970.
-A Woolco store was later added to the plaza.
+The original three major stores at Parkdale Plaza were JCPenney, White Stores, and H-E-B. Other major tenants included Western Auto, Piccadilly Cafeterias, Larry Robinson (a Corpus Christi photography studio), Toy House, and Neisner's.
+On March 11, 1964, Woolworth would open it's first Woolco discount department store in Texas in the plaza.
+JCPenney closed on January 17, 1970, when it moved to Padre Staples Mall.
+H-E-B would close on March 8, 1975, and would reopen in April as the gift redemption headquarters for Texas Gold Stamp Center.